mortonprod/DesignConcepts/README.md

 Design concepts which can be used for many different projects.
 The concepts are html and css, with a vanilla javascript on the frontend and node as the backend.

+Animation is time based and can only be placed on a single element.
+Wrap elements with another div if you need to add an animtion after the first.

+Transformation are action based.
+So if you hover over an element then change some characteristics.
+The characteristics must exist for them to be changed.

 ##Structure of each page

 * Html built with jade.